voxik/culture/rubocop/README.md

 ##### Add a 'rubocop' target in your `Rakefile`

 # Hints
 It's possible to use rubocop for autocorrection of minor problems.

-Always verify these changes.
+Always verify these changes by running: `bundle exec rubocop`

-To do that, run it with -a option:
+And once you are ready to auto-corret the issues you are shown, run it with the `-a` option:
 ```sh
 bundle exec rubocop -a
 ```